Dani Alves replaces Neymar as Brazil captain for Copa America | The Japan Times

 “The decision was communicated to Neymar by (coach) Tite on Saturday,” Confederação Brasileira de Futebol said in a statement about the striker, who was handed a three-match suspension for lashing out at a spectator following Paris Saint-Germain’s shock defeat by Rennes in the French Cup final earlier this month.

-Eight-time winner Brazil face Bolivia, Venezuela and Peru in the group stage, which starts on June 14, after two friendlies against Qatar and Honduras.
+Eight-time winner Brazil faces Bolivia, Venezuela and Peru in the group stage, which starts on June 14, after two friendlies against Qatar and Honduras.

-Neymar, 27, missed the humiliating 7-1 World Cup semifinal defeat by Germany in 2014 due to injury after fracturing his back in the previous round.
+Neymar, 27, missed the humiliating 7-1 World Cup semifinal defeat to Germany in 2014 due to injury after fracturing his back in the previous round.

 A year earlier, he was named player of the tournament at the Confederations Cup as Brazil won the competition for a record fourth time.